Mike Reno

 Mike Reno (born Joseph Michael Rynoski; born January 8, 1955) is a Canadian musician, singer and the lead singer of the rock band Loverboy.
 He fronted other bands, including Moxy, before helping form Loverboy.
 Reno also sang for the Canadian band Hammersmith in 1976.

-Early life, family and education
+Early life and education

 Reno was born in New Westminster, British Columbia, Canada.
 He spent his early years in the South Okanagan.
 Reno recalls writing songs when he was 12 or 13 years old.
 He graduated from Penticton Secondary School.
+He later pursued a career in music as a singer and songwriter.

 Career

 During his high school years in the early 1970s, Reno joined a cover band called Morning Glory in which he played the drums.
 Eventually he joined the cover band Synergy.
 Later, Reno moved on to a band, Spunk, with guitarist Jack Stoltz.

 After graduating from secondary school, Reno briefly joined the band Moxy for a single album, Under the Lights, released in 1978.
 It was something of a departure from the previous Moxy albums, partially because of changes in band members as well as Reno's different singing style, and did not sell as well as the band's earlier releases.
 Eventually, Reno was introduced to Paul Dean in 1979 at The Refinery, a nightclub. and they immediately got together for a jam session, which led to the formation of Loverboy shortly thereafter.
 Loverboy released its first album in 1980 and the band went on to tour extensively as well as release three more multi-platinum albums between 1981 and 1985.
 Loverboy's last full album of original material in the 1980s was Wildside (1987), though they included three new original songs on the compilation album Big Ones (1989).
 In the late 1990s, Reno attributed the decline of Loverboy to the rise of grunge bands such as Pearl Jam and Nirvana.

 Reno has contributed to various film soundtracks.
 Most prominently, he performed "Almost Paradise" (1984) in a duet with Ann Wilson (of Heart), for the movie Footloose.
 With Loverboy, the band contributed "Heaven in Your Eyes" for the movie Top Gun (1986).
 Reno contributed the song "Chasing the Angels" for the soundtrack to Iron Eagle II (1988) along with the song "Whenever There's a Night" for the movie Dream a Little Dream (1989).